awsdocs/amazon-emr-management-guide/doc_source/emr-troubleshoot-error-permissions.md

  Because Amazon EMR uses EC2 instances as nodes, IAM users of Amazon EMR also need to have certain Amazon EC2 policies set in order for Amazon EMR to be able to manage those instances on the IAM user’s behalf\.
 If you do not have the required permissions set, Amazon EMR returns the error: **"User account is not authorized to call EC2\."**

- For more information about the Amazon EC2 policies your IAM account needs to set to run Amazon EMR, see [Amazon EMR Actions in User\-Based IAM Policies](emr-plan-access-iam.md#emr-set-iam-policy)\.
+ For more information about the Amazon EC2 policies your IAM account needs to set to run Amazon EMR, see [How Amazon EMR Works with IAM](security_iam_emr-with-iam.md)\.